isolmaz/isolmaz_com/README.md

-# Personal Portfolio Website
+# Personal One page Website

-A clean, minimalist, and modern portfolio website with smooth animations and responsive design.
+A clean, minimalist, and modern one page website with smooth animations and responsive design.

 ## Features